What is digital citizenship?

 - Keep passwords private.

 - Check the location settings and services on smartphones, tablets and apps.
-You can usually do this by going into Settings or checking the instructions for the device or app.
 Turn off the location services your child doesn’t need.

 There are many dodgy people, places and offers online.

 Not everyone online is who they say they are.
 It’s important for your child to be careful about what they share with people they don’t know.

 Your child should also be careful about clicking pop-ups on websites.
-Some pop-ups that seem safe can lead to porn sites or ask for personal or financial information.
+Some pop-ups that seem safe can lead to porn sites or are scams that collect personal or financial information.